PHP version 5.3 (or greater) MySQL version 5 (or greater)

 Import the CSV provided into your editor of choice and make the required changes – using the details above – before re-uploading.

 If all your uploads have been successful, your markers will now be available on your map for you to edit and modify as you wish

-OUR HEROES WILL BE HANGING UP THEIR CAPES FOR THE EASTER WEEKEND
+OUR HEROES WILL BE HANGING UP THEIR CAPES FOR A SHORT BREAK!

 How to questions